Edd-Rowe/iris-service/README.md

 # iris-service

-This repo contains a REST micro-service that predicts the species of an iris given 4 observed lengths.
+This repo contains a REST micro-service that predicts the species of an iris given the lengths and widths of its petals and sepals.

+Prediction is carried out using a logistic regression model implemented 'from scratch' (not using sklearn).

 It also contains the exploratory analysis and plotting tools used during the development or the service (these would usually not be checked in, but they are included here for illustration).